 Quantum physics and Einstein's theory of relativity (Einstein, 1905) offer distinct perspectives on time.
 Quantum physics treats time as a critical parameter but not as an observable in the conventional sense (Butterfield, 2013).
 In contrast, relativity provides a more pliable interpretation in which time, woven with space into a four-dimensional spacetime continuum, is relative (Ramaswamy & Francis, 2014).
 This perspective also introduces the concept of the observer's role in determining temporal order, influencing our perception of time.
 The theory of relativity significantly altered our understanding of time by stating that it is relative to the observer's frame of reference (Bergmann, 1961).
 Time dilation, occurring due to relative motion or gravity in special and general relativity, respectively, causes time to pass at different rates for different observers (Pikovski et al., 2017).
-Quantum physics further underscores the observer's importance in the double-slit experiment, where the act of measurement by the observer collapses the wave function and determines the particle's behaviour (Kastner, 2022).
-This suggests a profound connection between the observer's consciousness and the physical world, including the experiment, whether to observe which path the photon takes is delayed until after the photon has passed the double slit but before it hits the detector screen.
+Quantum physics further underscores the observer's importance in the doubleslit experiment, where the act of measurement by the observer collapses the wave function and determines the particle's behaviour (Kastner, 2022).
+This suggests a profound connection between the observer's consciousness and the physical world, including the experience of time.
+Wheeler's (1978) 'delayed choice' variant of the double-slit experiment takes this further.
+In his thought experiment, whether to observe which path the photon takes is delayed until after the photon has passed the double slit but before it hits the detector screen.
 Remarkably, the results suggested that measurement seems to retroactively determine whether the photon acted as a particle or a wave in the past, adding a layer of temporal mystery to the quantum conundrum.